 Finally!
-After waiting since 2013, when it was introduced in England and Wales, Google Apps for Nonprofits was finally launched in Scotland this summer.
+After waiting since 2013, when it was introduced in England and Wales, G Suite (Google Apps) for Nonprofits was finally launched in Scotland this summer.
 At an event in Edinburgh, attended by over one hundred charities, the programme was explained and organisations we

-re able to learn about just what was included in Google Apps for Nonprofits and what these tools could do to benefit their organisation.
+re able to learn about just what was included in G Suite for Nonprofits and what these tools could do to benefit their organisation.

 What’s included in Google for Nonprofits?

 A clear pre-requisite for the program is to be registered as a charity with OSCR.
-If you’re a third sector organisation but not a registered charity the best route would be Google Apps for Work.
+If you’re a third sector organisation but not a registered charity the best route would be the standard G Suite (Google Apps for Work).
 However, if you’re a charity and are approved for the programme, you will receive the following completely free: